-Black women encounter a multitude of barriers to career advancement, including limited access to mentorship, biased performance evaluations, and a lack of recognition for their contributions (Dell, 1992; Ayub et al., 2019).
-These challenges, exacerbated by the emotional and psychological toll of navigating a hostile work environment (Griffin et al., 2013), underscore the need for intersectional approaches to address systemic inequalities.
-Black female police officers encounter significant barriers to effective mentoring within traditional organisational structures.
+Black women encounter a multitude of barriers to career advancement, including limited access to mentorship, biased performance evaluations, and a lack of recognition for their contributions (Dell 1992; Ayub et al. 2019).
+These challenges, exacerbated by the emotional and psychological toll of navigating a hostile work environment (Griffin et al. 2013), underscore the need for intersectional approaches to address systemic inequalities.
+Black female police officers encounter significant barriers to effective mentoring within traditional organizational structures.
 Limited access to senior female mentors and a lack of psychosocial support, exacerbated by gender bias and discrimination, hinder their professional development.
-The demanding nature of police work further obstructs the formation of strong mentor-mentee relationships because of limited face-to-face interactions and a lack of opportunity to build trust with mentors from different organisations.
-Despite these challenges, inter-organisational mentoring can be a powerful tool for breaking down barriers and supporting female officers to advance their careers (Murrell et al., 2008).
+The demanding nature of police work further obstructs the formation of strong mentor-mentee relationships because of limited face-to-face interactions and a lack of opportunity to build trust with mentors from different organizations.
+Despite these challenges, inter-organizational mentoring can be a powerful tool for breaking down barriers and supporting female officers to advance their careers (Murrell et al. 2008).
 Murrell et al. (2008) add that such sharing might occur and might be more robust within the context of trust and psychosocial support, whereby a safe space is created for mentees to discuss their experiences and challenges, including those related to race and discrimination, with mentors who may have faced similar obstacles.

-Black women thus encounter a complex interplay of systemic biases, societal stereotypes, and organisational barriers (the concrete ceiling) that hinder their advancement to leadership positions.
-These challenges include intersectionality (Weatherspoon-Robinson, 2013); underrepresentation; a lack of role models; bias in hiring and promotion procedures; pervasive microaggression and discrimination; inadequate support and resources (Otaye-Ebede & Shaffakat, 2024); and cultural adversity (Chance, 2021).
-Tokenism within organisational and societal structures acts as a direct counterpoint to the theoretical framework of intersectionality.
-While intersectionality emphasises the complex and interwoven nature of social identities, tokenism focuses on superficial inclusion.
-This practice isolates individuals from marginalised groups, placing them in positions of symbolic representation while ignoring the compounded disadvantages that arise from intersecting identities, such as race, gender, and class.
-This results in the perpetuation of systemic inequalities, as the mere presence of a 'token' individual creates an illusion of diversity while failing to address the underlying power structures that produce marginalisation, thereby reinforcing the very systems that intersectionality seeks to dismantle.
-Furthermore, the concrete-ceiling concept highlights the role of communication styles and organisational norms in perpetuating disparities.
+Black women thus encounter a complex interplay of systemic biases, societal stereotypes, and organizational barriers (the concrete ceiling) that hinder their advancement to leadership positions.
+These challenges include intersectionality (Weatherspoon-Robinson 2013), underrepresentation, a lack of role models, bias in hiring and promotion procedures, pervasive microaggression and discrimination, inadequate support and resources (Otaye-Ebede and Shaffakat 2024), and cultural adversity (Chance 2022).
+Tokenism within organizational and societal structures acts as a direct counterpoint to the theoretical framework of intersectionality.
+Although intersectionality emphasizes the complex and interwoven nature of social identities, tokenism focuses on superficial inclusion.
+This practice isolates individuals from marginalized groups, placing them in positions of symbolic representation while ignoring the compounded disadvantages that arise from intersecting identities, such as race, gender, and class.
+This results in the perpetuation of systemic inequalities, as the mere presence of a "token" individual creates an illusion of diversity while failing to address the underlying power structures that produce marginalization, thereby reinforcing the very systems that intersectionality seeks to dismantle.

+Furthermore, the concrete-ceiling concept highlights the role of communication styles and organizational norms in perpetuating disparities.
 Dell (1992) suggests that communication styles that deviate from the dominant White male norm may be perceived as incompetent.

-Moreover, the glass-ceiling metaphor may not fully capture the unique challenges faced by Black women, who encounter a more rigid and impenetrable barrier to success (Ayub et al., 2019; Murrell et al., 2008; Hayes, 2006).
-The concrete-ceiling theory emphasises the need to recognise and address the intersectional nature of discrimination to create more equitable workplaces.
+Moreover, the glass-ceiling metaphor may not fully capture the unique challenges faced by Black women, who encounter a more rigid and impenetrable barrier to success (Ayub et al. 2019; Murrell et al. 2008; Hayes 2006).
+The concrete-ceiling theory emphasizes the need to recognize and address the intersectional nature of discrimination to create more equitable workplaces.